c3333/cpp-docs.de-de/docs/standard-library/char-traits-struct.md

 ### <a name="return-value"></a>Rückgabewert

-Das erste Element *_To* in die Zeichenfolge oder das Zeichenarray kopiert, um die kopierte Zeichenfolge von Zeichen zu erhalten.
+Das erste Element, das in das Zeichen folgen-oder Zeichen Array kopiert *_To* , das die kopierte Zeichenfolge empfangen soll.

 ### <a name="remarks"></a>Bemerkungen